 - Shine a flashlight or work lamp at different angles on the wall to highlight any uneven areas, scratches, or dents.

-- If you spot any remaining imperfections, lightly sand them with fine grit sandpaper.
+- If you spot any remaining imperfections, lightly sand them with a fine-grit sandpaper.

-- Wipe the wall down again to remove any dust created during the final sanding.
+- Wipe the wall again to remove any dust created during the final sanding.

-Applying a primer before painting is not always necessary, but it can enhance the adhesion of paint and improve the overall finish.
+Applying a primer before painting is not always necessary, but it can enhance the paint’s adhesion and improve the finish.

-- Choose a primer that is compatible with the paint or wallpaper you intend to use.
+- Choose a primer compatible with the paint or wallpaper you intend to use.

 - Use a roller or paintbrush to apply a thin, even coat of primer to the sanded wall.